Noch05/whatifbandit/tests/testthat/_snaps/error_validation.md

     `conditions`, must be provided as a character vector.

+---

+    `ndraws` must be a positive integer.
+    x You passed: -234432

+---

+    `ndraws` must be a positive integer.
+    x You passed: NA

+---

+    `ndraws` must be a positive integer.
+    x You passed: text

+---

+    `random_assign_prop` must be a non-null double between 0 and 1 x You passed: 23

+---

+    `random_assign_prop` must be a non-null double between 0 and 1 x You passed: -0.4

+---

+    `random_assign_prop` must be a non-null double between 0 and 1 x You passed: NA

+---

+    `random_assign_prop` must be a non-null double between 0 and 1 x You passed: text

 # Throws proper error when columns do not exist or not declared

     `block2 is not in the data, but was chosen as a block.